Resident Evil 6: Development and release

 The development of the game was led by Hiroyuki Kobayashi, who was stated by Capcom to be aiming to "deliver the most impressive Resident Evil title ever both in terms of scope and production values".
 Capcom also asserted that the game was meant to take an approach to "evolve" the series.
 The staff wanted to give the game a new setting with Sasaki wishing to place it in China.
-While the country of Edonia was not modelled from any country in Europe, it was given an Eastern European theme.
+While the country of Edonia was not modelled from any particular country in Europe, it was given an Eastern European theme.
+It was Kobayashi's idea to bring back Leon for Resident Evil 6, as well as make him central to the story.
 According to Famitsu, the character of Jake Muller was designed to be "someone today's young people can empathize with".
 The game had a development staff of more than 600, making it Capcom's largest production to date.
 The decision to bring back zombies into Resident Evil 6 was made by Kobayashi, who felt that they were a popular component for the franchise, as well as complying per fans' requests.
 Hirabayashi admitted that the game had radically changed at the end of the development cycle, due to the new concepts it introduced to the series.
 On 21 August 2012, Resident Evil 6 went gold and initiated its online service.

 An official trailer was released on 19 January 2012.
 At a Microsoft press briefing at E3 2012, the first gameplay demonstration was shown, depicting Leon and Helena fighting hordes of zombies in China.
 A playable demo of Resident Evil 6 was scheduled for release on the PlayStation Network and Xbox Live Marketplace on 5 September 2012.
 Capcom later announced that the demo would become available for both Xbox 360 and PlayStation 3 owners on 18 September 2012.
 Early access to the demo was included with Dragon's Dogma.
 As a result of criticism of the first demo, Capcom brought a different version of the demo to the 2012 San Diego Comic-Con, modifying various parts of its gameplay.
 Originally scheduled to be released on 20 November 2012, the game's release date was pushed forward to 2 October 2012.
 Prior to the game's launch, several copies of the game were stolen and were sold in Poland.

 Resident Evil 6 was also contained in Biohazard Anniversary Package, a special edition for Resident Evil's seventeenth anniversary released in Japan on 22 March 2013 alongside the PC version.
 Resident Evil 6 was re-released on PlayStation 4 and Xbox One with graphical enhancements and all DLC on 29 March 2016.
-It was released on the Nintendo Switch on October 29, 2019.
+It was released on the Nintendo Switch on 29 October 2019.